Navigating RFEs: Expert Tips and Guidance

 - Employer’s EIN: Ensure the Employer Identification Number (EIN) provided is correct.

-Timeline to Respond an RFE
+Timeline to Respond to an RFE

 4.1 Response Deadline